nextstrain/nextclade/docs/user/nextclade-cli/reference.md

    If the provided file path ends with one of the supported extensions: "gz", "bz2", "xz", "zst", then the file will be written compressed.
 Use "-" to write the uncompressed to standard output (stdout).

    If the required directory tree does not exist, it will be created.
-* `--output-annotation-tbl <OUTPUT_ANNOTATION_TBL>` — Path to output annotation for query sequences in Genbank TBL format.
+* `--output-annotation-tbl <OUTPUT_ANNOTATION_TBL>` — Path to output annotation for query sequences in Genbank TBL format (EXPERIMENTAL)

    This output contains annotation of genetic features (genes and CDSes) for each query sequence.
-This can be used to extract genetic features as well as for uploading to genetic databases.
+This can be helpful when extracting genetic features from sequences as well as when uploading to genetic databases.

    Learn more about Genbank's 5-column tab-delimited feature table (TBL) format: https://www.ncbi.nlm.nih.gov/genbank/feature_table/